Chair, Investment CommitteeWorkers’ Compensation Board of Nova Scotia

 A: You have moved from tactical and operational activities to higher level matters such as: setting investment policy, choosing asset classes and allocation, selecting and managing the OCIO and setting guidelines.

-Robert Patzelt, Chair of Investment Committee, Workers Compensation Board of Nova Scotia, will speak at Institutional Connect Virtual Forum.
+Robert Patzelt, Chair of Investment Committee, Workers Compensation Board of Nova Scotia, spoke at Institutional Connect Virtual Forum in October 2020.